nb-systems/Cordova-Framework/README.md

 #### Requirements
 * macOS 10.13 (High Sierra) or higher
-* Xcode 10.1.x or higher
+* Xcode 10.1.x or higher (Download it at http://developer.apple.com/downloads or the Mac App Store)
 * iOS-SDK 12.x or higher (Build Target 10.x or higher)
 * macOS-SDK 10.10 or higher (Build Target 10.10.x or higher)